 1. Go On A Media Detox

 Commit to putting aside any and all magazines, blogs, television shows, or various forms of media that emphasize body size, dieting, weight obsession or generally make you feel like you need to work harder in order to be worthy.
 If this feels impossible or overwhelming, start small.
-Choose just one, or perhaps just do this for a week.
+Choose just one, or perhaps do this for a only one week.

 2. Indulge in Positive Messages